RaMarWilson1/RaMarWilson1/README.md

 ## 🚀 About Me

 I'm a software engineer passionate about building **privacy-first applications** that make a real impact.
-Currently pursuing my CS degree with minors in Business Intelligence and Data Science, I'm focused on creating accessible technology—especially in the mental health space.
+Currently pursuing my CS degree with minors in Data Science, I'm focused on creating accessible technology—especially in the mental health space.

 When I'm not coding, you'll find me on the basketball court, mentoring early undergrads, or planning my move to NYC.